 – Make your task harder.

-– Double the task you must complete in the same time your pupil completes it once.
+– Double the task you complete in the time your pupil completes it once.

 – Award your pupil three points to your one.

-– Award your pupil 10 bonus points at the start of the game.
+– Award your pupil ten bonus points at the start of the game.

 – Lose deliberately by being slow (but pretend to hurry), or ‘accidentally’ drop your pen.

-Bells that you find on hotel reception desks are also fun.
-The students race to tap on the bell when they have their answer.
-This is more effective when you have two or more students but is still an added fun element for the younger children even in one to one lessons.
+Bells you find on hotel reception desks are also fun.
+Students race to tap the bell when they have their answer.
+Of course, using a bell is more effective when you have two or more students but is still an added fun element for the younger children, even in one-to-one lessons.

 Visit this link for free one to one games and a video: Free video of one to one games here!

-“I could write you miles and miles of compliments, but I think there is only one word rich enough to express my full gratitude: THANK YOU! ??
+“I could write you miles and miles of compliments, but I think there is only one word rich enough to express my full gratitude: THANK YOU!
 I started today with the younger girl and was very surprised.
-She managed to stay concentrated for more than half an hour, which is fantastic for a dyslexic.
+She managed to stay concentrated for more than half an hour, which is fantastic for a person with dyslexia.
 THANK YOU FROM ALL MY HEART!”

 3. Ideas for Short Plays

-Teaching one to one is immensely rewarding, as progress can be fast.
-In addition to games putting on short plays with your student in front of their parents or friends is also a winning activity.
-Children absolutely love to be the centre of attention and show off what they have learned.
-One can write simple repetitive scripts with basic English, but with a funny twist in them and this will give a great deal of pleasure to the child, who will be happy to rehearse and perform, and for the parents who will be so impressed with your results that they will be sure to keep sending their child to the lessons.
+Teaching one-to-one is immensely rewarding, as progress can be fast.
+Putting on short plays with your student in front of their parents or friends is also a winning activity.
+Children love to be the centre of attention and show off what they have learned.
+I have 30 simple repetitive scripts with basic English and a fun twist.
+These role-plays will give your pupil a great deal of pleasure and so they will be happy to rehearse and perform.
+Additionally, parents will be so impressed with your results that they will be sure to keep sending their child to the lessons.

-If you really want to help your protégé as much as possible then lend or recommend films to watch for homework, such as Spiderman, Batman, King Kong, or Cinderella and Walt Disney movies – all in English with NO subtitles.
-Your pupils will watch these many times over willingly and will absorb a huge amount of language subconsciously, even if initially they cannot understand the dialogues.
+Enhance your teaching reputation by providing added value outside of class time.
+To help your protégé as much as possible, lend or recommend films to watch for homework, such as Spiderman, Batman, King Kong, or Cinderella and Walt Disney movies – all in English with NO subtitles.
+Your pupils will watch these willingly and absorb language subconsciously, even if they cannot initially understand the dialogues.

-If you are thinking about the cost of buying videos then take heart.
-You can find very cheap second hand videos and DVDs on the Internet.
+If you are thinking about the cost of buying videos, then take heart because you can find cheap second-hand DVDs.
 Over time you can build up a library of these for your teaching purposes.
-You would want to take a deposit on loan of your material to ensure its return.
+If you are lending DVDs rather than streaming downloads, then consider taking a deposit on the loan of your material to ensure its return.

 You could also build a library of comic books to read for homework.
-You would not expect your student to understand all that much initially but the subconscious will be absorbing the language all the time.
+Of course, you would not expect your student to understand everything, but the subconscious will be learning all the time.

-The combination of giving fun classes with games, getting results and offering extra services such as a video or comic library, will set you apart from your colleagues and you’ll be sure to get lots of recommendations from parents to you for private classes.
+The combination of giving fun classes with games, getting results, and offering extra services such as a video or comic library, will set you apart from your colleagues, and be sure to get lots of recommendations from parents to you for private classes.

-In summary then an outstanding one to one teacher uses games to teach English and puts on a show each term for the parents to applaud their child, to see how well they are doing, and to give the child a chance to show off and feel proud.
-Games, plays and songs are all things children love.
-As an add on to your exceptional teaching skills you can also offer recommendations or the loan of English films or comics for even faster progress.
+In summary, an outstanding one-to-one teacher uses games to teach English.
+Each term, they put on a show for parents to applaud their child, see how well they are doing, and give the pupil a chance to show off and feel proud.
+Games, plays, and songs are all things children love.
+As an add-on to your exceptional teaching skills, you can also offer recommendations or loan English films or comics for even faster progress.